 - Click System and performance in the left pane, then click Performance.

-You can easily turn Microsoft Edge’s energy saver on or off right from the browser’s settings menu.
+You can turn Microsoft Edge’s energy saver on or off directly from the browser’s settings menu.

 Turn On Energy Saver